abeerbadawi/ENGR-5590G-Software-Engineering-Studio/README.md

-<h1> Comprehensive Frameworks and Software Designs for LLM Powered Healthcare Applications <h1>
+<h1> Comprehensive Framework and Software Designs for LLM Powered Healthcare Application <h1>
 <h1> ENGR-5590G-Software-Engineering-Studio <h1>

-<h3> This course features a team project allowing students to utilize the methods and tools they have learned inearlier courses to design and develop a large-scale software-intensive system.
-The projects are related to healthcare application that utilize large language models.
+<h3> This course features a team project allowing students to utilize the methods and tools they have learned in earlier courses to design and develop a large-scale software-intensive system.
+The projects are related to healthcare applications that utilize large language models.
 The project revolves around decomposing a large complex system into modules and classes that can be implemented, tested, deployed and maintained easily. <h3>

 <h2> System Components: <h2>
 <li> Frontend: Develop a user interface or dashboard using frameworks like Flask,